kfirbreger/Kfir-Breger-Blog/src/django-and-static-files.md

 Title:Django and static files
 Date: 2008-09-26 20:18:18
-Tags: coding, django, programming, python, web, web development
+Tags: coding, django, programming, python, web

 After a long break I have resumed my side project in django.
 Last night I came upon a problem.
 When testing a page outside django, the page was rendered